 Fiber: produced in a closed-loop water recycling facility, thereby eliminating wastewater discharge and lowering energy use.
 Fully customizable.

-Styrofoam: produced using a mixture of petroleum-based polystyrene and a gasoline agent which requires high heat and energy use.
+Styrofoam: produced using a mixture of petroleum-based polystyrene and a gasoline agent that requires high heat and energy use.
 Fully customizable.

 Fiber: fully recyclable and biodegradable.

-Styrofoam: will never biodegrade, adding to harmful waste in landfills.
+Styrofoam: will never biodegrade, adding to the harmful waste in landfills.

 Shipping and Storage: